Royal College of Emergency Medicine Menu Menu

 • be employed as a substantive consultant

-• have completed RCEM ACP supervisor training
+• have completed RCEM ACP supervisor training (2017 curriculum)

-• are employed as a substantive consultant
+• is employed as a substantive consultant

-• have completed RCEM ACP supervisor training
+• has completed RCEM ACP supervisor training (2017 curriculum)

 Please note: ACPs may continue to upload evidence to their portfolio after completing the online registration form until the application window closing date.